Diabetes can’t be explained as well as most of us would like it to be.

-- Staying active – physical activity for at least half an hour five days of the week can make significant changes and lower any diabetes risks;
+- Staying active – a physical activity for at least half an hour five days a week can make significant changes and lower any diabetes risks;

 - Eating a well-balanced and healthy diet – once again, we cannot stress enough how important this is.
 And we don’t mean for just a certain period, this should last an entire lifetime if one is to reap all the health benefits and decrease their diabetes risks.
 Additionally, it’s always best to opt for foods rich in fiber such as fruits, vegetables, and whole grains.
 Fiber is great at reducing blood glucose levels.

-Those who fear that they may be ‘the next candidate’ for developing diabetes should go to regular blood glucose monitoring.
+Those who fear that they may be ‘the next candidate’ for developing diabetes should go for regular blood glucose monitoring.

 There are also certain symptoms of diabetes, such as unexplained and frequent infections, constant urination, and excessive thirst, as well as feeling fatigued all the time.

 If someone has been experiencing them and have diabetes cases in family history, then medical attention should be the first choice.